Rakeela/dragora-notes/2021-4-1-Seventy-First.md

 Bad memories.
 Tch.

 People who would think me narcissistic for refusing the "help" of sexual abusers and "mistreating" the "virtuous" people who came to my "aid" should not be important decision-makers in this world.
 I have no power to take such people *out* of power, but other people *do* have that power.
-Indeed, what was recruited against me was *people who punish sexual abusers*, as though I were a sexual abuser myself...
+Indeed, AFAIK the people who were recruited to punish me were *people who punish sexual abusers*, as though I were a sexual abuser myself...
 Funny, how many sexual abusers in this world put as much effort into wriggling out of sex?
 I don't think recruiting people like that to take down someone like me was at all clever.

 As Jacel would likely not even be the only person to attest, I was even prone to dropping scenes abruptly at the first opportunity, distraction, or basic excuse.
 Like a couple of other people, Jacel never put two and two together well enough to realize that was because *I didn't want sex*.